trutneva-k/basic_Python_methods/README.md

-# Python Methods for Lists and Strings
+# Python Methods for diffeternt data types

 ## Overview
 This repository contains Python files that demonstrate various methods and operations for working with diffeternt data types in Python.